deeprjs/deepr/README.md

 If the target is omitted, it means that the evaluation of a method (or field) does not generate a new object.

-For example, if we are only interested in the title of the movie we found, we could do that:
+For example, if we are only interested in the title of the movie we found, we can do this:

 ```json
 {